mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/4_RSpec/2_stories.markdown

 (TODO) - finish stories section

-RSpec Stories are use to replace the specification phase in requirements gathering, in the form of scenarios. so we have both a spec and a integration tests. human/customer readable.
+RSpec Stories are use to replace the specification phase in requirements gathering, in the form of scenarios.
+So we have both a spec and a integration tests.

-Add this line to your app's `init.rb`:
+Add this line to your app's test environment:

-	dependency "merb_stories" if Merb.environment == "test"
+	dependency "merb_stories"

 Now generate your story: